mehedizamane/mehedizamane.github.io/_pages/about.md

 }
 </style>

-Hi, my name is Mehedi and I am joining Rutgers University - New Brunswick from Fall 2024!
-I will be pursuing my PhD in Communication, Information and Media at the School of Communication & Information ([SC&I](https://comminfo.rutgers.edu/)) in Rutgers.
-Currently, I am collaborating as a **Remote** Research Intern at the AI Institute of University of South Carolina ([AIISC](https://aiisc.ai/)), where we are working on exciting new breakthroughs in NLP domains!
+Hi, my name is Mehedi and I am a first year doctoral student at Rutgers University - New Brunswick!
+I am pursuing my PhD in Communication, Information and Media at the School of Communication & Information ([SC&I](https://comminfo.rutgers.edu/)).
+My research interests lie in the intersection of Computational Social Science and Computational Linguistics.
+In the past, I have collaborated as a **Remote** Research Intern at the AI Institute of University of South Carolina ([AIISC](https://aiisc.ai/)), where we worked on exciting new breakthroughs in NLP domains!

 Latest News:
 - I've been offered a fully funded PhD position at the School of Communication & Information at Rutgers University - New Brunswick!
 Excited to embark into this new journey!